The Revenge of the Tourist

 You know times are changing when countries don’t want you to visit anymore.
 Take Spain; They’re trying to get rid of 10,000 hotel rooms in Madrid to stop over-tourism in the area.
 Thailand has closed popular Maya Beach, made famous from the movie “The Beach,” after irreparable damage happened to the ocean and shoreline.

 Perhaps even more bizarre was a British family behaving so badly on vacation in New Zealand, the government revoked their visit and sent them home.
-Nicknamed the “tourists from hell,” the family was caught several times throughout their holiday behaving poorly by stealing from shops, leaving garbage all over the place, and trashing hotel rooms. this prompted New Zealand to take swift action and create new laws for entry to the country beginning October 1st, 2019.
+Nicknamed the “tourists from hell,” the family was caught several times throughout their holiday behaving poorly by stealing from shops, leaving garbage all over the place, and trashing hotel rooms, prompting New Zealand to take swift action and create new laws for entry to the country beginning October 1st, 2019.
 Certain visitors will need to fill out an application and pay a tourism fee to gain access (for some reason, the UK isn’t one of the affected countries).

 First, avoid Airbnb’s in touristy cities like Barcelona and Venice.
 The rent in these towns has skyrocketed over the last few years, up to 20% per year, a result of the profits from renting out rooms.
 Opt instead for a quaint bed & breakfast or other small resorts.
 Instead of buying cheap mass-produced souvenirs, seek out artists handmaking their nation’s goods.
 It might be more expensive, but the quality and artisanship are worth it.